COS420-Fall23/Team-F/README.md

 # Communication Policy

-All written communication should be Discord.
+- All written communication should be Discord.
 Zoom will be used for regular meetings with additional meetings having the option to be made in-person.

-If a question is asked during a meeting, the person whose work most closely relates to it should respond.
+- If a question is asked during a meeting, the person whose work most closely relates to it should respond.
 If no one responds the PM should do so, potentially assigning someone to respond.

-If a question is asked in Discord it should be answered as quickly as possible, always within 24 hours.
+- If a question is asked in Discord it should be answered as quickly as possible, always within 24 hours.

+- Communication should either tag individuals or no one for most messages.
+Tagging the whole team may sometimes be appropriate.